 Housing your guinea pigs outdoors

-- If you chose to keep your guinea pigs outdoors, the hutch should be moved into a shed or outbuilding, a damp hutch can cause serious health issues to your guinea pigs
+If you choose to keep your guinea pigs outdoors, the hutch should be moved into a shed or outbuilding, a damp hutch can cause serious health issues to your guinea pigs

-- If it is a dry day your guinea pigs can still go out onto the grass, ensure the run has a cover such as tarpaulin or corrugated plastic in case of sudden showers
+If it is a dry day your guinea pigs can still go out onto the grass.
+Ensure that the run has a cover such as tarpaulin or corrugated plastic in case of sudden showers.

 Housing your guinea pigs indoors